 - (a) Qualifications of Defense Counsel - 1.
-Consistent with Supreme Court Rule 250, the appointing authority shall develop and publish qualification standards for defense counsel in capital cases.
+Consistent with Supreme Court Rules, the appointing authority should develop and publish qualification standards for defense counsel in capital cases.
 These standards should be construed and applied in such a way as to further the overriding goal of providing each client with competent legal representation. - 2.
-In formulating qualification standards, the appointing authority should ensure that every attorney representing a capital defendant has: - (A) obtained a license or permission to practice in the jurisdiction;
+In formulating qualification standards, the appointing authority should ensure that every attorney representing a capital client has: - (A) obtained a license or permission to practice in the jurisdiction; - (B) demonstrated a commitment to providing zealous advocacy and quality legal representation in the defense of capital cases; and - (C) satisfied the training requirements set forth in Standard 2-3.